Start Here

 Get Basic Sourdough Equipment

-You don’t need all the bells and whistles to make sourdough bread, but some things are fairly essential.
+You don’t need all the bells and whistles to make sourdough bread – check out this article for cheap ideas!
+But, some things are fairly essential.

 - Kitchen scale: my favorite scale is the OXO one, but you could get a cheap one like this one from Amazon.
 Bakers typically measure in grams, so a scale is the #1 most important tool to have.